mrsst80/ansible/roles/linux_upgrade_rhel7_to_rhel8/README.md

 Requirements
 ------------

 The role uses leap-upgrade tool and preconfigured internal satellite server.
 Satellite must have configured migration convent view, which includes RHEL7 and RHEL8 repositories as per Red Hat documentation.
-The target RHEL8 repositories must be 8.6.
+The target RHEL8 repositories must be version 8.6.
 The ansible_user configured to connect to satellite server, must have permission to use hammer tool without password.

 Role Variables